-Most realtors allow for a 7-15 day inspection period in a contract where the buyer can have his own inspectors come in to your home and have it checked out for any and all sorts of problems.
+Most contracts allow for a 7-15 day inspection period.
+In this time the buyer can have his own inspectors come in to the home and have it checked out for any and all sorts of issues.
 It’s in your best interest to address any issues the home may have before the inspection period occurs.
 This is where most deals fall apart.

 Is your plumbing working correctly